prosekit/prosekit/website/guide/integrations/vue.md

 })
 ```

-You can check out [vue-code-block](/examples/vue-code-block) for a complete implementation.
+Check out [vue-code-block](/examples/vue-code-block) for a complete implementation.